Trip Report

 The way down was warm...too warm.
 One could say, alarmingly warm for two goons who had just crossed a snow bridge of questionable integrity.
 Let alone the recent serac fall up above.

-We stopped at the top of DC so I could poop in a bag.
+We stopped at the top of DC so that I could poop in a bag.
 From the cleaver looking down, you got a really nice view of the snow bridge, which looked even more precarious from that vantage point.
 Mother nature's booby trap.
-We caught up with another descending group at the snow bridge and played Russian roulette: glacier edition.
+We caught up with another descending group at the snow bridge and played Russian Roulette: Glacier Edition.
 But somehow, all of us lived.
 I wouldn't be surprised if that bridge was gone, or replaced by a ladder, in the next few weeks.
 Either way, we crossed the bridge three minutes before our noon deadline.

 We made it back down to Muir just before 1:00 pm (15 hrs from start), took a half-hour break, and then made our way down.
 By this point, the snow had all turned to mashed potatoes, so our dreams of glissading down the home-stretch were crushed.
 Along with our spirits.

-We made it back down to the cars sometime around 3:00 pm (17 hrs from start) ...where I experienced the most transcendent nap of my whole life.
+We made it back down to the cars sometime around 3:00 pm (17 hrs from start) ...where I experienced the most transcendent nap of my entire life.

 10/10 would recommend :)